flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 - TODO `FormBuilderValidators.minWordsCount()` - requires the word count of the field's value to be greater than or equal to the provided minimum count.
 - TODO `FormBuilderValidators.singleLine()` - requires the field's string to be a single line of text.

+### User Information validators

+- `Validators.email()`: Checks if the field contains a valid email.
+- `Validators.password()`: Checks if the field contains a valid password.
+A password may require some conditions to be met in order to be considered as valid.
+- `Validators.phoneNumber()`: Checks if the field contains a valid phone number.

 ### Use-case validators

 - `FormBuilderValidators.base64()` - requires the field's to be a valid base64 string.